engelhardt-ana/slovo-na-slovo/README.md

 [Open the app on GitHub Pages](https://engelhardt-ana.github.io/slovo-na-slovo/)

-Slovo na slovo is a simple browser-based educational game for children who are preparing to read in Serbian.
-The app works with Serbian Cyrillic and Latin scripts and helps children connect letters, sounds, syllables, and words through visual and interactive tasks.
+Slovo na slovo is a browser-based educational game for children who are preparing to read in Serbian.
+The app supports Serbian Cyrillic and Latin scripts and helps children connect letters, sounds, syllables, and words through visual and interactive tasks.

+The app does not use browser-generated speech.
+A parent, speech therapist, or teacher says the words aloud, while the app provides the visual structure and short tips for how to pronounce, show, and guide each exercise.

 ## Goal

-The goal of the project is to support speech therapists, parents, and children during early literacy practice.
-Children can choose a letter, see words that begin with that letter, split a word into letters or syllables, and practice listening for the first or last sound in a word.
+The goal of the project is to support early literacy practice for children around ages 5 to 7.
+It is designed as a helper for speech therapists and parents, especially when practicing Serbian letters, sound awareness, and the idea that a word is built from smaller parts.

-The app is designed for children around ages 5 to 7 and focuses on:
+The project focuses on:

 - recognizing Serbian Cyrillic and Latin letters;
+- connecting a letter with words that begin with that letter;
-- understanding that words are built from individual letters and sounds;
+- understanding that words are built from letters, sounds, and syllables;
-- practicing phonemic awareness;
+- practicing first and last sound awareness;
-- blending sounds into words;
+- blending separate sounds into a word;
-- making reading preparation more visual and playful.
+- supporting adults with simple tips for pronunciation and demonstration.

+## Game Modes

+- Learn: choose a letter and explore words that start with it.
+- Build a word: arrange letters in the correct order.
+- Guess the sound: identify the first or last sound in a word.
+- Guess the word: listen to sounds spoken by an adult and choose the matching word.
+- Exercises: short parent-guided warm-ups, including articulation exercises and speech-breathing practice.

+## Exercises

+The Exercises tab includes:

+- articulation warm-up: horse, mushroom, accordion;
+- speech-breathing exercise with a cotton "snowflake";
+- short tips for adults on how to model sounds, syllables, and words clearly.

 ## About